spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

 |Tag (optional)           | Assign tags to the app profile.|

-4. Select **PostgrSQL** from the database services and start the configuration.
+4. Select **Postgres** from the database services and start the configuration.

 5. Provide the following information to the wizard: